© Crown copyright 2019

 - the number of disclosures where Ofsted decided to take further action in that period

 We do not include information that could identify anyone involved or compromise the confidentiality of any ongoing investigations.

-We encourage you to share your identity with us, even if you want us to keep your identify confidential from the service you’re contacting us about.
+We encourage you to share your identity with us, even if you want us to keep your identify confidential from the service you’re contacting us about because:

-If we know who you are, it will help us to keep your identity confidential when we look into your concerns.
-It’s also useful if we need to contact you for more information.
+- if we know who you are, it will help us to keep your identity confidential when we look into your concerns

-- if we take any action against the provider which results in a court case, or an appeal, it will not be possible to keep your identity confidential at this stage
+If we take any action against the service which results in a court case, or an appeal, it will not be possible to keep your identity confidential at this stage.

 If your letter or email does not say whether you want us to keep your identity confidential, we will assume that you wish us to do so.